Netherthong Local Boards and Councils.

 A meeting of the Netherthong Ward ratepayers was held at the Methodist school when Cllr.
 W.Hinchliffe presided, supported by Cllr.
 Rogers, who had called the meeting.
 There was a moderate attendance.
 Cllr.
 Rogers discussed his ideas at length and said he would be standing for no creed of party.
 The meeting approved support for him.
 At the same meeting a resolution was passed opposing the introduction of electricity.

 The results of the local elections held in April were :

 James Rodgers = 80 votes Fred Moss = 70 votes Harold Wilson = 54 votes James Jackson = 40 votes.
-Rodgers was elected for 3 years and Moss for 1 year.
+Rodgers was elected for three years and Moss for one year.